Azure

 How it appears in JSON2Video

-Reference Azure on a voice element by setting model to an Azure model name:
+Reference Azure on a voice element by setting model to azure:

 {